-If you haven’t heard that air fryer chicken wings baking powder are all the rage, it won’t be long.
+If you haven’t heard that baking powder chicken wings are all the rage, it won’t be long.
 The best hack to getting crispy chicken skin is out and it’s easier than ever to do it.
-Just one of many easy air fryer recipes on our blog we’re about to share with y’all. (affiliate links present)
+Just one of many easy air fryer recipes on our blog we’re about to share with y’all.

 Ninja Foodi Baking Powder Chicken Wings